 The traditions surrounding autumn can be some of the most beautiful memories families create.
 Between corn mazes, visits to the pumpkin patch, mums on the front doorstep, and late nights carving pumpkins, there’s no shortage of things to do just because the swimming pools have closed for the season.
 Our family’s favorite tradition is to take the kids to pick out their own pumpkin and then come home to carve special designs they each select.
 This year, we decided to take a shortcut and make these darling carrot-nose jack-o’-lanterns.
+They are simple, but still have the nostalgic jack o lanterns aesthetic.

 While you can certainly go to your nearest Trader Joe’s for pumpkins, it’s fun to scout out the nearby farms and make a day out of picking out the perfect pumpkin.
 We like to take a Saturday, grab coffee on the way, and give the kids plenty of time to meander around the farm, pet the animals, and snack on our favorite southern tradition: boiled peanuts.